inhieh/anantu-dataviz-2022/Day3/README.md

 2. Set up **your own logic** to visually express these concepts ex) Equilibrium, Chaos
 *  "Equilibrium" will be shown with lines that have same orientation and same size for the stroke thickness,
 * "Chaos" - Lines will have all different orientations and different thicknesses
+* Slightly different concept but [this](http://inhyelee.com/studio/face-clock-2019/) was my attempt to visualize 4 time variables (hour, minute, second, am/pm): 1) Setting the Logic -> Apply the Logic to variables
 3. Start with a sketch on a paper in Class (3 Variations)
 4. Create a p5 sketch of your idea with codes
 5. When you are successful at visualizing one concept, create another one with different concepts ex) Happy, Sad